Victoria Eugenie of Battenberg: Exile and death

 The Spanish royal family went into exile on 14 April 1931 after municipal elections brought Republicans to power in most of the major cities, leading to the proclamation of the Second Spanish Republic.
 Alfonso XIII had hoped that his voluntary exile might avert a civil war between the Republicans and the Monarchists.
 The family went to live in France and later Italy.
 Ena and Alfonso later separated, and she lived partly in the UK and in Switzerland.
 She purchased a chateau, the Vieille Fontaine, outside Lausanne.
 A soccer enthusiast, Ena frequently attended matches and in exile received the Real Madrid delegation in Vieille Fontaine.

 In 1938, the whole family gathered in Rome for the baptism at the Palazzo Malta of Alfonso and Ena's son Juan's eldest son, Juan Carlos, by Vatican Cardinal Secretary of State Eugenio Pacelli (who stood in for the dying Pope Pius XI and would himself become Pope Pius XII in a few months).
 On 15 January 1941, Alfonso, feeling his death was near, transferred his rights to the Spanish crown to his son, the Count of Barcelona.
 On 12 February, Alfonso suffered a first heart attack and died on 28 February 1941.
 In 1942, Ena was obliged to leave Italy, having become persona non grata to the Italian government, according to Harold H. Tittmann Jr., a U.S. representative at the Vatican at the time, for her "ill-disguised leanings to the Allied cause".

 Ena returned briefly to Spain in February 1968, to stand as godmother at the baptism of her great-grandson, Infante Felipe, the son of Infante Juan Carlos and Infanta Sofía.
 Felipe became King of Spain after his father, King Juan Carlos I, abdicated in June 2014.

 Ena Eugenie died in Lausanne on 15 April 1969, aged 81, exactly 38 years after she had left Spain for exile.
 She was the last surviving child of Princess Beatrice and Prince Henry of Battenberg.
-The funeral was held in the church of Sacré Coeur, she was buried in the nearby cemetery Bois-de-Vaux in Lausanne.
+The funeral was held in the church of Sacré Coeur, and she was buried in the nearby cemetery, Bois-de-Vaux in Lausanne.
 On 25 April 1985, her remains were returned to Spain and re-interred in the Royal Vault in the Escorial, outside Madrid, next to the remains of her husband, Alfonso XIII, and not far from her sons, Infante Alfonso, Infante Jaime, and Infante Gonzalo.